How will Brexit affect travel?

 Why do you need travel insurance with medical cover post 31 December 2020?

-Secondly, the EHIC doesn't cover the cost of repatriation if you're taken ill abroad and need special arrangements to get you back to the UK for care.
+Secondly, the EHIC doesn't cover the cost of being transported home to the UK if you're taken ill abroad and need special arrangements to get you back to the UK for care.
 It also doesn't cover the cost of treatment you've undergone abroad specifically to get (this is unlikely to be covered by travel insurance either) and may not cover the cost of ambulances.

 However, the EHIC does cover the cost of treatment for pre-existing medical conditions that come up while you're away.
 Standard travel insurance often excludes any cover for a pre-existing medical condition and if you fail to declare your medical conditions, it may invalidate your insurance.
 That's why the government stresses the need to get specialist travel health insurance that will cover you if you do have any medical conditions.

-What do you need to look out for in a travel insurance policy after Brexit?
+What do you need to look out for in a travel insurance policy now the UK has left the EU?

 It will be more important than ever to make sure your travel insurance also provides medical cover, especially if you have any health conditions which you need to disclose.
 Healthcare costs can be quite expensive in certain countries and having protection against these costs will be worth it in the long run.